NaomiProject/naomi-docs/introduction.md

 The Naomi documentation contains extensive resources to meet the needs of all users.
 - If you are new to Naomi, we recommend learning a bit about Naomi first by going to the guided learning section at [Getting Started](#getting-started) below!
 - If you're a generally experienced user and wish to dive right it then proceed to the [Download](/download/) page contains links and installation instructions.
-The [Manual Configuration Guide](./configuration/) also contain usefulfollow on information to manually configure Naomi plugins.
+The [Manual Configuration Guide](./configuration/) also contain useful follow on information to manually configure Naomi plugins.
 - Experienced Naomi user looking for the documentation on a specific plugins, go to the [Naomi Plugin Exchange](/plugins/).
 You can also use the search box above to find any page on this site.
 - If you would like to contribute to the development of Naomi, please refer to our [Developer Guide](./developer/).